saymrwulf/fpga-verilog-lab/notes.md

-2021-06-18T02:15:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2021-06-18T04:36:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2021-07-28T23:21:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (fpga-verilog-lab)
+2021-06-18T02:15:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2021-06-18T04:36:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2021-07-28T23:21:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (fpga-verilog-lab) 2021-07-28T07:08:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab)